 This made me think about how we also guard things, especially in our work.
 We have tasks we feel like only we can do.
 However, by thinking this way, we chain ourselves to a job.
 We become so focused on the things only we can do that we limit our impact.
 You see, Adrian doesn’t realize that I can take care of myself.
 I don’t need him to protect me.
 Your tasks don’t need protection, either.

 Once you allow yourself to realize that “done is better than perfect,” you begin to expand your impact and are able to do more.
-At HireSmart Virtual Assistants, we help businesses grow and scale by providing great workers at a fraction of the cost of a traditional hire.
+At HireSmart Virtual Employees, we help businesses grow and scale by providing great workers at a fraction of the cost of a traditional hire.
 If you want to release some of your tasks and need a full time dedicated virtual employee, connect with me.

 A few months ago, I was having dinner with my aunt & uncle, and they shared a compelling story with me about my Grandmother Mamie.